leju-b/MERN-Docker-Compose/README.md

 ### Thanks to Abhisek Veeramalla

-I want to extend a heartfelt thank you to [Abhisek Veeramalla](https://www.youtube.com/@AbhisekVeeramalla) for his incredibly helpful [YouTube video](https://youtu.be/IUpsu2xemrA?feature=shared) and the [DevOps playlist](https://www.youtube.com/playlist?list=PLdpzxOOAlwvIKMhk8WhzN1pYoJ1YU8Csa).
+I want to extend a heartfelt thank you to [Abhishek Veeramalla](https://www.linkedin.com/in/abhishek-veeramalla/) for his incredibly helpful [YouTube video](https://youtu.be/IUpsu2xemrA?feature=shared) and the [DevOps playlist](https://www.youtube.com/playlist?list=PLdpzxOOAlwvIKMhk8WhzN1pYoJ1YU8Csa).
 These resources were instrumental in guiding me through the Dockerization process.
 If you're interested in DevOps and containerization, I highly recommend checking out his content.

 ## Conclusion

 This project was an excellent opportunity for me to dive deeper into Docker and Docker Compose.
 I look forward to continuing my journey in DevOps, and I’m excited to apply these skills in future projects.

 Feel free to clone the project, experiment with it, and contribute if you have any suggestions or improvements!

----

-You can customize this draft further if needed.
-Let me know if there are any other details you'd like to add!